-The Salesforce Q1 Shopping Index, powered by Commerce Cloud, analyzes data from the activity of more than one billion global shoppers and shows a dramatic shift from physical to digital browsing and buying.
+The Salesforce Q1 Shopping Index, powered by Commerce Cloud, analyses data from the activity of more than one billion global shoppers.
+This data, which is analysed on a quarterly basis, not only shows a dramatic shift from physical to digital browsing and buying, but also a change in the source and device type of consumers as more people work from home and navigate their lives.

-In fact, according to the Q1 Shopping Index, the number of unique digital shoppers rose 40% year-over-year (YoY).
-The following provides a detailed analysis regarding digital commerce in Q1 2020 given the current situation.
-Several factors are applied to extrapolate actuals for the broader retail industry and these results are not indicative of Salesforce performance.
+In fact, according to the Q1 Shopping Index, the number of unique digital shoppers in the UK rose 17% year-over-year (YoY).
+The following provides a detailed analysis regarding digital commerce in Q1 2020.
+(Several factors are applied to extrapolate actuals for the broader retail industry and these results are not indicative of Salesforce performance.)

-As governments asked non-essential brands and retailers to shutter their physical stores, consumers had no choice but to turn to digital channels for discretionary categories.
-As a result, Q1 even outpaced what was a very strong 2019 holiday shopping season.
-Digital commerce highlights for Q1 2020 compared to Q1 2019 include:
+A month on from the ordered closure of physical stores, Q1 even outpaced what was a very strong 2019 holiday shopping season.
+Digital commerce highlights in ther UK for Q1 2020 compared to Q1 2019 include:

 In addition to essential products, digital spending in some notable discretionary categories grew significantly in Q1.
-For example, home goods experienced an unprecedented 51% YoY increase, active apparel saw a 31% YoY spike, and toys and games had 34% growth YoY.
+For example, home goods experienced an unprecedented 51% YoY global increase, active apparel saw a 31% YoY spike, and toys and games had 34% growth YoY.
+This is perhaps unsurprising, with many people at home finishing DIY projects, looking to entertain children or get fit and manage stress with exercise.

-While the first quarter started fairly consistent with prior years — with digital traffic and sales evening out after the holidays — things changed once the virus began to spread.
-In particular, there was a 41% spike in digital revenue during the final 15 days of the quarter.
+While the first quarter started fairly consistent with prior years — with digital traffic and sales evening out after the Christmas shopping season — things quickly changed once the virus began to spread.
+In particular, there was a 41% spike in global digital revenue during the final 15 days of the quarter.

-With the increase in demand, along with the shuttering of stores and distribution centers, some retailers struggled with the pick, pack, and ship of orders.
-Some scrambled to accelerate and retool supply chains to offer curbside pickup, drive-through, and home delivery for a contactless last mile.
+With the increase in demand, along with the shuttering of stores and distribution centres, some retailers struggled with the pick, pack, and ship of orders.
+Some scrambled to accelerate and retool supply chains to offer flexible delivery options for a contactless last mile.
 Flexibility and building up digital connections with your customers will be key to weathering this uncertain time.

-Undoubtedly, many brands and retailers experienced a strong Q1 digital performance.
-While it’s too early to tell the full toll from the loss of foot traffic over the long haul, early data suggests a significant shift in consumer behavior — across demographics and categories — beginning to take hold.
+Undoubtedly, many brands and retailers experienced a strong Q1 digital performance, but huge losses on physical channels took their toll.
+While it’s too early to tell the full toll from the loss of foot traffic over the long haul, early data suggests a significant shift in consumer behaviour — across demographics and categories — beginning to feel more normal for retailers.
+Innovative brands are getting to market with new experiences every day, and things feel like they are beginning to stabilise.

-As the demand for essential goods begins to level off and supply chains begin to stabilize, gardening and home improvement suppliers, craft stores, toys and learning, and athleisure companies will likely all see surges in April.
-And spending through digital channels will continue to soar, especially as older generations acclimate to digital shopping.
+As the demand for essential goods begins to level off and supply chains begin to stabilise, gardening and home improvement suppliers, craft stores, toys and learning, and athleisure companies will likely all see surges in April.
+As the weather improves, home improvement, gardening and outdoor leisure- BBQs, paddling pools, etc- are set to increase.
+And spending through digital channels will continue to soar, especially as older generations continue to acclimate to digital shopping.

 Yes.
 But how can we make this prediction?

-During the holiday shopping season, consumers tend to adopt new behaviors that ultimately become the new normal moving forward into the new year and beyond.
-In recent holiday seasons, for example, we’ve see the following:
+During the holiday shopping season, consumers tend to adopt new behaviours that ultimately become the new normal moving forward into the new year and beyond.
+In times of change, people try out new behaviours- and some of them stick.
+In recent holiday seasons, for example, we’ve seen the following:

-Undoubtedly, this global crisis will shift consumer behavior.
-And through the lessons we’ve learned from analyzing many holiday shopping seasons, most consumers will continue to operate in this new digital normal long after this crisis subsides.
+Undoubtedly, this global crisis will shift consumer behaviour.
+And through the lessons we’ve learned from analysing many holiday shopping seasons, most consumers will continue to operate in this new digital normal long after this crisis subsides.

 Our Leading Through Change series provides thought leadership, tips, and resources to help business leaders manage through crisis.
 Check out some of our most recent articles: